DongyoonKim-Roy/AndroidNote/Intent.md

   An **Implicit Intent** does not specify the target component directly.
   Instead, it specifies the action that needs to be performed and allows the sysem to determine which component(s) can handle that action.
   For example,
-  1. When you want to open a web page, send an email or shtare data using another app.
+  1. When you want to open a web page, send an email or share data using another app.
   2. when you need to request an action bu do not care which specific app or component handles it (e,g., opening a file or starting a camera).

 # Code